 These superior New Zealand financial companies can offer banking and other financial services to private individuals and corporations around the world.
 Visit our New Zealand Finance Service Provider page for more information on this lucrative structure.

-Advantages of New Zealand Company Registrations
+- Advantages of New Zealand as a Tax Haven

 In the 2014 Index of Economic Freedom, New Zealand was ranked 5th in the world and has been rated one of the world's five freest economies every year since 2007.
 New Zealand is recognized as a premium offshore jurisdiction for the following reasons:

 - New Zealand provides all the advantages of traditional offshore financial centers, but is primarily recognized as a mainstream onshore financial center.

 - It is not perceived by OECD as being a harmful tax jurisdiction, does not share the connotation of being a tax haven, and consequently has never been blacklisted by any jurisdiction or authority in the world.

 - The country is an active member of a large number of international organizations including the Organization for Economic Cooperation and Development (OECD), the World Trade Organization, and the World Bank.

 - New Zealand is a member of the British Commonwealth, and has a common law system with the majority of legislation including trust law having been founded on British law.